nahcnats/redesigned-spoon/src/works/202107-insectos.md

 ---
 title: Protenga InsectOS
 slug: protenga-insectos
-company: Coder53
+company: Coder53 Sdn Bhd
 type: Freelance
 duration: Apr 2021 - Jun 2021
-stack: NodeRED, Angular+, MaterialUI and CouchDB
+stack: NodeRED, Angular+, MaterialUI and Apache CouchDB
-image: "protenga.jpg"
+image: "/images/protenga.jpg"
+date: 2021-07-01
 ---

-Develop new features
+Was hired as a freelancer to assist in developing new features and debug where necessary for a system that manages fly lavae production using internet of thing (IOT).
+This project development consist both frontend which in developed in Angular and backend developed in NodeRED and Apache CouchDB database.
+Frontend consumes RESTful API from the NodeRED server.